 - members of the public who may be at your school

-- young children, the elderly, the sick and people with disabilities
+- young children, the elderly, and the sick

 - residential units.